pirminschmid/CppToolbox/README.md

 CppToolbox
 ==========

 A collection of various C++ helper classes.
+They are written for C++14.
+Cmake is used for compilation.
-See the documentation of each class.
+See the documentation of each class for additional information.

 - [LuaWrapper][luawrapper]: A simple C++ wrapper class for the [Lua][lua] interpreter.

+- [StatisticsHelper][statisticshelper]: This class provides some basic descriptive statistics functions.

 More to come.